Firi0n/auto_portal_login/README.md

 # 🔐 Headless Auto Login Script

-A minimal Python script using [Playwright](https://playwright.dev/python/) to automate login via headless browser (Chromium) to any website that uses a standard username/password form.
+A minimal Python script using [Playwright](https://playwright.dev/python/) to automate login via headless browser (WebKit) to any website that uses a standard username/password form.

 ---

 ## 📁 Repository contents

--   `login.py` – Main script that performs the automated login
+- `login.py` – Main script that performs the automated login.
+- `build.py` – Build script to create standalone executables with PyInstaller.
--   `requirements.txt` – Python dependencies
+- `requirements.txt` – Python dependencies.
--   `.github/workflows/release.yml` – GitHub Actions workflow for release automation
+- `.github/workflows/release.yml` – GitHub Actions workflow for multi-OS release automation.
--   `README.md` – This file
+- `README.md` – Project documentation (this file).

 ---

 ## ⚙️ Requirements

--   **Python 3.10 or higher** installed on your system
+- **Python 3.10 or higher** installed on your system.
--   **Internet connection** (required once to download Playwright browser binaries)
+- **Internet connection** (required once to download Playwright browser binaries).
--   Optional but **recommended**: Use a Python virtual environment (`venv`) to isolate dependencies and avoid version conflicts
+- Optional but **recommended**: Use a Python virtual environment (`venv`) to isolate dependencies and avoid version conflicts.
+- Playwright version **1.44 or higher**.

 ---

 ## 🛠️ Installation

-1. (Optional) Create and activate a virtual environment to keep dependencies isolated:
+1. (Optional) Create and activate a virtual environment to isolate dependencies:

 ```bash
 python -m venv venv